paracamplus/Yasmini/README.md

 For this personal framework (but you are free to use it), I started using Jasmine but I also wanted the same code to be used for my own tests and for grading students' programs.
-The amount of patches was too big and probably too dependent of the precise version of Jasmine so I decided to write my own framework.
+To achieve this, the amount of patches was too big and probably too dependent of the precise version of Jasmine so I decided to write my own framework.
 The name Yasmini stands for a mini-Jasmine.

 ## Synopsis